Steeven9/ScheduleTweetBot/README.md

 ## Run in Docker

-Create a `.env` file with the environment variables mentioned in step 3, then build or pull the image and run it:
+Create a `.env` file with the environment variables mentioned in step 3, then build or pull the image from [Dockerhub](https://hub.docker.com/repository/docker/steeven9/scheduletweetbot) and run it:

 ```bash
     docker build . -t scheduletweetbot